 - What approach to spectrum management (e.g., spectrum sharing, spectrum reallocation) will best protect DOD missions while meeting growing commercial demands? - What are the risks to U.S. national security posed by Chinese 5G infrastructure in allied and partner nations?
-Can that risk be managed and, if so, how? - What impact would the use of Chinese 5G infrastructure by allied and partner nations have on military effectiveness and interoperability?
-Should the United States limit intelligence sharing with countries operating Chinese-supplied 5G equipment? - Are any changes to operational concepts, force structure, doctrine, or posture required as a result of developments in or applications of military 5G? - How might encryption techniques and technologies allow the United States to utilize commercial networks to communicate?
+Can that risk be managed and, if so, how? - Should the United States limit intelligence sharing with countries operating Chinese-supplied 5G equipment? - Are any changes to operational concepts, force structure, doctrine, or posture required as a result of developments in or applications of military 5G? - To what extent would commercial 5G technologies be vulnerable to adversary jamming attacks?